Ringing the bull: Caribbean variant

-Reception in Public Media
+In popular culture

 During episode 49 of Schlag den Raab on the 15 and 16 November 2014 Ringing the bull was played as the 15th game of the evening.
 It was terminated after about an hour when both participants failed to score a single point.

 In episode four of season one of Extant Molly's father Quinn (Louis Gossett Jr.) uses her android son (Pierce Gagnon) for gambling purposes by getting him to play Ringing the bull in a bar.